Ultimate Midland Real Estate Investing Guide for 2026

 Property Values

-Mortgage lenders need to see as much home equity in the collateral property as possible.
-This increases the chance that a possible foreclosure liquidation will make the lender whole.
-The combined effect of loan payments that reduce the loan balance and annual property market worth growth raises home equity.
+Lenders need to see as much equity in the collateral as possible.
+If the investor has to foreclose on a loan with lacking equity, the sale may not even cover the amount owed.
+The combination of loan payments that reduce the loan balance and yearly property market worth appreciation expands home equity.

 Property Taxes